 Nurturing Practical Human Resources That Think Globally and Thrive in the Region

-The major in Public Sphere Creation at the graduate school of Modern Society involves research aimed toward resolving environmental issues, issues with the falling birth rate and the aging population, revitalization of regional societies, development of civic activities, the formation of societies with gender equality and multiculturalism, the promotion of international cooperation and peace building, and other issues faced by modern society through the combination of the fields of sociology, humanities, natural science, and information science, with the objective of nurturing practical human resources that think globally and thrive in the region, which in other words represents practical human resources that contribute to the creation of a public sphere where citizens participate.
-This major is comprised of 3 research areas.
+The major in Public Sphere Studies at the graduate school of Contemporary Society involves research aimed toward resolving environmental issues, issues with the falling birth rate and the aging population, revitalization of regional societies, development of civic activities, the formation of societies with gender equality, formation of a multicultural society, the promotion of international cooperation and peacebuilding, and other issues faced by modern society and information science, to nurture practical human resources that think globally and thrive in the region, which in other words represents practical human resources that contribute to the creation of a public sphere where citizens participate.

 Doctoral Course Studies